RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - [Language](https://retroachievements.org/hub/7885) hubs should be linked whenever applicable.
 - [Series](https://retroachievements.org/hub/3) hubs are commonly used whenever a game is part of a broader series.
 - Hacks should be added to their respective [Hacks](https://retroachievements.org/hub/5987) hub, should one exist.
 This hub will automatically be displayed in the publisher field at the top of a game page.
-	- If a game doesn't have a Hacks hub, it should be added to [Uncategorized Hacks](https://retroachievements.org/hub/8018).
+	- If a game doesn't have a Hacks hub, it can be added to a Series Hacks hub if one exists.
+Hacks hubs are intended to apply to one specific game, while Series Hacks hubs can collect different games in the same series.
+Note that Series Hacks hubs do not appear in the publisher field.
-	- Hacks hubs are intended to apply to one specific game.
-Series Hacks hubs can be used to categorize games within a broader series.
-These hubs do not appear in the publisher field.
+	- If a game doesn't have a Hacks hub or Series Hacks hub, it should be added to [Uncategorized Hacks](https://retroachievements.org/hub/8018).
 - Homebrews, demos, prototypes, and unlicensed games should always be added to [Central - Homebrew](https://retroachievements.org/hub/2469), [Central - Demo](https://retroachievements.org/hub/5901), [Central - Prototypes](https://retroachievements.org/hub/7824), or [Central - Unlicensed](https://retroachievements.org/hub/5751).
 - Subsets should always be added to a [Subsets](https://retroachievements.org/hub/18903) hub.
 Note that there are specialized hubs for subset types such as Bonus and Multi.
 - Many other hubs exist - you can browse them [here](https://retroachievements.org/hubs).